rkiesler1/sbnewcomers/MemberSinceFieldCopy/README.md

 # Member Since Field Copy

+><span style="color:#e1341e">Member Since Field Copy is deprectaed</span><br>
+This script is now deprecated due to the change in how membership levels are handled.

 A Node.js script that uses the WildApricot API to copy the `Member since` system field value to a custom read-only that can be used for display purposes in member list reports.

 ## Linux Setup